-SOAN 388 - Social Methodology
+SOAN 388 - Social Methodology 3 hours

 Comprehensive introduction to the process of social research.
-Prerequisite: SOAN 190 or SOAN 191 or permission of instructor.
+Prerequisites: STAT 190 and SOAN 190 or SOAN 191.

-SOAN 391 - Intergroup Relations
+SOAN 391 - Intergroup Relations 3 hours

 The study of minority/majority relations with a stress on interethnic and interracial relations.
 Special effort is made to understand the sociological explanations of prejudice and ethnic/racial stratification.
 Prerequisites: SOAN 190 or SOAN 215.